Chapter 11. Syntactic Extension

 libraries: (chezscheme)

 A module consists of a (possibly empty) set of definitions and a (possibly empty) sequence of initialization expressions.
-Each identifier listed in a module's interface must be defined within that module.
-Because module and import are definitions, they may appear at the top level of a program, nested within the bodies of lambda expressions, and nested within other modules.
-Also, because module names are scoped like other identifiers, modules may export module names as well as variables and keywords.
+The identifiers defined within a module are visible within the body of the module and, if exported, within the scope of an import for the module.
+Each identifier listed in a module's interface must be defined within or imported into that module.
+A module form is a definition and can appear anywhere other definitions can appear, including at the top level of a program, nested within the bodies of lambda expressions, nested within library and top-level program forms, and nested within other modules.
+Also, because module names are scoped like other identifiers, modules and libraries may export module names as well as variables and keywords.

 Module names occupy the same namespace as other identifiers and follow the same scoping rules.
 Unless exported, identifiers defined within a module are visible only within that module.